python-versioneer/python-versioneer/README.md

 * `pip install versioneer` to somewhere to your $PATH
 * add a `[versioneer]` section to your setup.cfg (see below)
-* run `versioneer-installer` in your source tree, commit the results
+* run `versioneer install` in your source tree, commit the results

 ## Version Identifiers